-published and the bill is introduced into the Legislature.
-The Legislature may enact law embodying the special charter and, if approved, the voters in the municipality vote on its adoption at the next general election following enactment, unless this occurs within twenty-five days of a general election, in which case the referendum must be held at the next succeeding general or regular municipal election.
+If one of these procedures is chosen, the municipal clerk must certify to the sufficiency of the petition for the special charters.
+Thereafter, the chief executive of the municipality shall "adopt a resolution authorizing the filing of a petition with the Legislature for the passage of a private, special or local law of the general nature described in the petition so filed with the said clerk...."
+A notice of intent to introduce the bill for special charter is published and the bill is introduced into the Legislature.
+The Legislature may enact law embodying the special charter and, if approved, the voters in the municipality vote on its adoption at the next general election following enactment, unless this occurs within 25 days of a general election, in which case the referendum must be held at the next succeeding general or regular municipal election.
 Following a favorable vote, the special charter is immediately effective in the municipality.

-&lt;sup>548.
-N.J.S.A.
-1:6-15 to N.J.S.A.
+548. N.J.S.A.
+1:6-15 through N.J.S.A.
 1:6-16.

-&lt;sup>549.
-N.J.S.A.
-1:6-17 to N.J.S.A.
+549. N.J.S.A.
+1:6-17 through N.J.S.A.
 1:6-18.